 -Poorly-done animation: Even if the animation is sub-par, if it at least flows well then there's a chance of forgiveness, though that usually comes down to personal opinion.
 Gundoh Musashi, though, has many problems with this.
 Slower moments generally work well enough, though even those scenes can have problems, but action scenes are horribly done.
 Character motions are just awkwardly drawn, the flow of the fights, though still followable, is very rough and seemingly jumps past moments which should have been shown, and there are tons of moments where shortcuts are obviously used, like literally zooming in on a shot that just looks like it was badly done via Final Cut Pro.
 Then there are shots that look very soft and blurred, which clash badly with the sharper-looking shots and I can't honestly explain how those came about.

 -Backgrounds that aren't drawn: This is one of the biggest problems I have with the animation, and it's not even due to things actually animating.
 Though there are a fair amount of drawn backgrounds, they are usually for indoor environments.
 When the show goes outdoors, though, expect to see, and I am not kidding, photos of actual trees being used for the background.
 This is not a joke...
 Forest environments are literally just pictures of actual forests with the drawn characters put on top of them, and other outdoor environments try to fool you by seemingly putting filters over the photos to make them look drawn, but the actual result just looks like a really bad Photoshop job.
 Hell, there are even a few indoor environments that look like filtered photos!
 Granted, this is mostly for the backgrounds; when foreground is shown it's generally drawn, except for those indoor photo shots.
 I can't really even think of another anime that uses this same method of using backgrounds, and it's easy to see why...
 It looks stupid.

--Simply not animating anything: Now this is just outright laziness.
+-Simply not animating anything & making pre-rookie mistakes: Now this is just outright laziness.
 The show will literally just not animate stuff that should be animated at times.
 The most common example of this laziness is when the show simply doesn't animate moving mouths when a character is speaking on screen; this happens so often that it stops being funny.
-In fact, the most infamous moment I can think of actually involved mouth animation going horribly wrong; in episode 11 Yukimura is shown talking with two of his Braves (I know one of them is Saizo).
+In fact, the most infamous moment I can think of actually involved mouth animation going horribly wrong.
+In episode 11, Yukimura is shown talking with two of his Braves (I know one of them is Saizo).
 All three characters are on screen, you can see their faces, and you hear Yukimura talking...
 The only problem is that Yukimura's mouth isn't moving, but rather Saizo's is!
 Though Yukimura starts talking when the shot is zoomed in on him, once it zooms out to a group shot all of Yukimura's dialog comes out of Saizo's animating mouth while Yukimura's mouth does nothing.
 To make the moment all the more wrong, when Saizo responds his mouth doesn't animate, but rather it's the mouth of the other member of the Braves!
 That means the animators literally animated the wrong mouth twice with two different characters, with Saizo's mouth animating for literally about a good five or so seconds!
 How the hell do you not notice that?!

-For probably the most infamous moment of there being no animation at all, look no further than Episode 1; at the end of the episode Yasha fights Musashi and Rounin, and Yasha sends an energy blast at Musashi.
+For probably the most infamous moment of there being no animation at all, look no further than Episode 1.
+At the end of the episode, Yasha fights Musashi and Rounin, and Yasha sends an energy blast at Musashi.
 It misses and instead hits a tree, which falls and Musashi dodges away from.
 The problem?
-No tree is ever shown falling, let alone drawn at all; you hear the tree fall and you see Musashi dodge, but there's no tree visible outside of the photo-background.
+No tree is ever shown falling, let alone drawn at all.
+You hear the tree fall and you see Musashi notice it & dodge, but there's no tree visible outside of the photo-background.
 And this is in the first episode!
-And, to finish this off, the two biggest examples of laziness are at the beginning and end of each episode.
+To finish this off, the two biggest examples of laziness are at the beginning and end of each episode.
 The anime has two opening and ending themes, yet the footage for the opening and ending never changes.
 Not only that, but neither opening really seems to match the footage that well.
 The other big one is that fact that all but the last two episodes use the same monologue that Kaguya gives which explains what happened at the end of the war, footage and all.
 I can understand using the monologue for the first half of the show, but the moment the themes change, which is episode 15, the monologue should have either been dropped or changed to a new one to accompany the change in story focus.
 Why was the monologue kept for so long?
 Probably just so that the animators had one minute less to animate for each episode.

 I kind of feel bad for Yuki Kinoshita, who directed this show.
 Gundoh Musashi was Kinoshita's first directorial position, having been a key animator, storyboarder, and episode & animation director before this, and since this show his only other directorial position was for the 2007 kids' anime Shampoo Ouji.
 According to the anime's Japanese Wikipedia page, Kinoshita was personally ashamed for how the show came out and wanted to redeem himself by redoing the show for DVD, which I'll get to in a little bit.
 The script was handled by Naoyuki Sakai, who had worked on the Angel Densetsu OVA and some episodes of Street Fighter II V before this, and I really just feel like the somewhat convoluted last two episodes were a case of the show being canceled so that it could finally be put out of its misery.
 Masami Suda designed the characters, and when they actually are drawn well you can tell that Suda did a really good job at keeping those characters true to Monkey Punch's silly and cartoonish style; it's one of the anime's paltry few positives.
-The music by Atsushi Koike (Samurai 7's OP theme arrangement) & Yoshinori Sugimoto is not really all the great anyway; there are a couple of good songs, but they aren't memorable for long and overall a lot of it sounds like it would fit more in a Gundoh Musashi game than in the anime itself.
-The first opening theme, "GHOST BUSTERZ" by ULTRA BRAiN, is simply terrible; it has no flow, has barely any beat to it, and comes off as just a bunch of guys saying random stuff in a mix of Japanese & English; it's nothing more than noise.
+The music by Atsushi Koike (Samurai 7's OP theme arrangement) & Yoshinori Sugimoto is not really all the great, either.
+There are a couple of good songs, but they aren't memorable for long and overall a lot of it sounds like it would fit more in a Gundoh Musashi game than in the anime itself.
+The first opening theme, "GHOST BUSTERZ" by ULTRA BRAiN, is simply terrible, as it has no flow, has barely any beat to it, and comes off as just a bunch of guys saying random stuff in a mix of Japanese & English; it's nothing more than noise.
 Unfortunately, the moment you hear it it will stay in your head for the rest of the day.
 The second opening, "Glitter" by Phantasmagoria, is much better.
 The beat is fast-paced and easily memorable, and though the song might sound a little silly at times it's still a fun song and a definite improvement over the first theme.
 The two ending themes, "STYLE" by kimeru and "Tsuyairo no Hikari" by Ai Aoyama, are both good ending themes; kimeru has that usual J-Pop style that works and Aoyama's song is a slower-paced one that fits well.

 |Seriously, Musashi, there is no tree to be afraid of being crushed by!|